energeist/acs-3110-trees-project/README.md

 # ACS-3110 Advanced Trees & Sorting Final project

 This project uses a game tree representation and the minimax algorithm to build a simple AI on top of a tic-tac-toe game.
-There are two implementations in this repository: one barebones implementation for the logic
+There are two implementations in this repository: one barebones implementation for the logic and one built off a pre-existing framework that employs caching for performance and looks a little better, and will also let you play against the AI.

 ## How to run this project

 ### Logic demo & testing suite

+This simple game tree implementation will play a game of tic-tac-toe with two AI players will pick a random first move to ensure that each game played is different.
+There is no human-player option in this version of the game.

 - Clone this repo and `cd acs-3110-trees-project/tic-tac-toe` to enter the root directory
 - `python3 gametree.py` to run the logic demo showing functional outcomes of the game tree and logic